holos-aafc/Holos/README.md

 See <a href="https://github.com/holos-aafc/Holos/blob/main/CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a>

+# Frequent Asked Questions

+To see answers to the most frequently asked questions about Holos (both the software and model), visit the <a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/FAQ/FAQ.md" target="_blank">FAQ here.</a>

 # Training Guide

 There is a <a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/Training/Holos_4_Training_Guide.md" target="_blank">Holos 4 Training Guide</a> for the graphical user interface (GUI) available.
 This guide can be used as a step-by-step tutorial on how to set up a farm and calculate emissions in the GUI.